Drug classification of duloxetine

 The precise mechanism of action of duloxetine is not fully understood, but its ability to modulate neurotransmitter levels in the brain is believed to be the key to its therapeutic effects in treating various psychiatric and pain-related disorders.

-See also Duloxetine and cold medicine
+See also Duloxetine urinary incontinence dose

 How duloxetine works in the body